busstoptaktik/geodesy/ruminations/010-rumination.md

 It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations** and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is through a reference frame squarely embedded in that physical world.

-So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make clear that e.g:
+So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make it clear that e.g:

 - Coordinates are surveyed and adjusted *according* to rules given in reference **system** definitions, but *referenced* to reference **frames**.
 - The georeference does not change when a transformation is applied.
 But through the transformation, the data referenced to reference frame **A** may be made somewhat more interoperable ("aligned") with those referenced to frame **B**.